Tiax93/RhythmStim-SNEO/README.md

 1. if you modified the C++ source code, recompile the qt project and use the Compile_standalone.bat in the qt_files folder to allow the application to run outside the QT editor.
 1. if you modified the Verilog or VHDL code, re-generate the bitfile and copy it in the building folder of the C++ code or replace it in the application/release folder if you did not modified the C++ code

-Feel free to use this code to improve it and/or to adapt it to other device.
+Feel free to use this code, to improve it and/or to adapt it to other devices.
 Just remember to cite my work :)

 ## Project related

-### How to read the _HW_detections.rhs files
+### How to read the *_HW_detections.rhs files
 These files contain the detected activity and can be imported in Matlab using the [read_Intan_RHS2000_events.m](https://github.com/Tiax93/RhythmStim-SNEO/blob/main/RhythmStim-SNEO/read_Intan_RHS2000_events.m) Matlab function.<br/>
-Data is imported in Matlab as a cell array where the index is the channel.
-Each cell contains the amplitude, the timing, and the threshold multiplier at that event.
+Data is imported in Matlab as a structure called "spikes" containing four array called "channel", "sample", "amplitude", and  "threshold_mult", containing respectively the channel, the timing, the amplitude of the spikes, and the threshold multiplier used of every detected spike, ordered by the time of detection.

 ### Communication Packet structures
 #### UDP